 \begin{definition} The $\DC_\delta$-scheme, for an infinite cardinal $\delta$, asserts for every formula $\varphi(x,y,a)$ that if for every set $x$, there is a set $y$ such that $\varphi(x,y,a)$ holds, then there is a function $f$ on $\delta$ such that for every $\xi<\delta$, $\varphi(f\restrict\xi,f(\xi),a)$ holds.

 The $\DCOrd$-scheme is the scheme asserting that the $\DC_\delta$-scheme holds for every cardinal $\delta$. \end{definition}

 In other words, the $\DC_\delta$ schemes states that we can make $\delta$-many dependent choices along any definable relation without terminal nodes.
 The $\DC_\delta$-scheme generalizes the dependent choice axiom $\DC_\delta$ which makes the analogous assertion for set relations.
 The $\DCOrd$-scheme follows from $\ZFC$ by reflecting the definable relation in question to some $V_\alpha$, and then using a well-ordering of $V_\alpha$ to obtain the sequence of dependent choices.
 It follows that the $\DCOrd$-scheme holds in every structure $H_{\kappa^+}$.
-Also, by the preservation of the $\DC_{\delta}$-scheme, for any $\delta$, by pretame forcing (see \Cref{prop:pretamePreservesDC}), forcing extensions of a model of $\ZFC$ by pretame forcing satisfy the the $\DCOrd$-scheme.
+It is not known whether pretame class forcing over models of $\ZFC$ preserves the $\DC_{\delta}$-schemes, unless the forcing has no proper class-sized antichains (see \myref{prop:pretamePreservesDC}).